Showing posts with label #Historical #Fantasy. Show all posts

 “How can a mythical bird do that?”

-“I don’t know, but the legend says that when the time is right, and the person is chosen, they hear the falcon’s victory cry and the flaming sword mark appear on their neck with the symbol of the King or Queen on their face.”
+“I don’t know, but the legend says that when the time is right, and the person is chosen, they hear the falcon’s victory cry and the flaming sword mark appears on their neck with the symbol of the King or Queen on their face.”

 Ema sighed and shrugged her shoulders, “Oh, Rua, these are just legends.”

 “Well, there is a small truth, somewhere, in every tale that’s told.
 Maybe it’s just a legend.
-There was not a Hunor who had the mark since the fourteen hundreds, so we can’t say if it’s true or just a myth.”
+There was not a Hunor who had the mark since the fourteen century, so we can’t say if it’s true or just a myth.”

 “Having a King or Queen is nothing but a show and symbolic representation nowadays.
 They don’t have the power to rule a nation like the ancestors.”
 Ema replied.

-Noticing the interaction, I said, “Elza please let him finish.”
+Noticing the interaction, I said, “Elza, please let him finish.”

 Rua smiled, “There is nothing more to say.
 These are just legends.”